 "I told you about my daughter, Madeleine," said Cartimandua.
 "Maddy, this is Ophiuchus Cameron, our new lodger."

-Maddy nodded, and mumbled a vague greeting, not looking up from her place setting.
+Maddy nodded and mumbled a vague greeting, eyes fixed on her plate.

 "Why, Manda," said the man, with every appearance of genuine delight, "you didn't tell me I'd be spending the summer with two beautiful ladies!"

 Maddy looked up, surprised.
-None of her mother's past paramours had ever so much as looked at her twice, let alone complimented her.
+None of her mother's previous paramours had ever so much as looked at her twice, let alone complimented her.

 "I'm very pleased to meet you, Madeleine," said Cameron, still smiling.